qiaoen17/tp/docs/UserGuide.md

 Format: `deleteq INDEX`

-* The index refers to the index number shown in the displayed question list.
+* The `INDEX` refers to the index number shown in the displayed question list.

 Example: